CVE-2026-4408: Samba Remote Command Execution via Misconfigured Password Check Script

 Recommendation

-%Jsubstitution character. - Deploy the Sigma rules provided below to your SIEM to detect potential exploitation attempts.
+- Deploy the Sigma rules provided in this brief to your SIEM to detect exploitation attempts targeting CVE-2026-4408.

 Detection coverage 2